ivansakov/micromobility-projects/Malmo_project/Feature_engineering/README.md

 ## Feature engineering

+- This project aims to develop a pipeline that can generate geospatial features from open data sources, such as OpenStreetMap and statistical agencies.
+These independent features, combined with observations of the number of trips from each h3 zone, enable the training of a model to predict the number of trips for other cities in Sweden.

 - OSMnx is a Python library that allows for easy access, retrieval, and analysis of spatial data from OpenStreetMap (OSM).
 - RegSO stands for "Regional Division for Statistical Purposes" and it is a classification system used to divide Sweden into statistical areas.
 The purpose of RegSO is to facilitate the collection, analysis, and reporting of statistics at a regional level.